glass-ships/compass-bot/docs/index.md

 ### How do I set up Compass in my server?

-Setting up Compass is pretty simple - just change the bot's prefix if you want, set a logs channel, and any mod roles you want to be able to use mod-only commands.
+Setting up Compass is pretty simple - just a few quick commands and you're on your way!

 Check out the [Configuration page](Configuration/setup.md) for more info.